-The realization of a significant capital gain on the voluntary (or involuntary) sale of an investment can create a large tax liability, and often has other tax implications.
+The realization of a significant capital gain on the voluntary (or involuntary) sale of an investment can create a large tax liability, but will often have other tax implications.
 One of the more likely implications is the potential impact on an investor's quarterly income tax instalment requirements.
-Many investors who have a sizable non-registered investment portfolio are required to make quarterly tax instalments, based on the prior or current year's unremitted tax liabilities from realized investment income (such as interest, dividends and capital gains).
-An unexpected large capital gain - even occurring late in the year - could impact the required amount of all quarterly tax instalments for the year, particularly where the individual bases their instalment requirements on the current year's estimated income.
-Failure to adequately plan for capital gains, which are generally more unpredictable than interest or dividend income, could lead to the assessment of interest and other penalties for insufficient instalments.
-In addition, the realization of a large capital gain in a prior year can have potential implications for future quarterly instalments.
-Therefore, it is important to review and plan for these instalment requirements with your tax advisor, and with assistance from your BMO financial professional.
+Many investors who have a sizable non-registered investment portfolio are required to make quarterly tax instalments based on prior year or current year unremitted tax liabilities from realized investment income (such as interest, dividends and capital gains).
+An unexpected large capital gain - occurring even late in the year - could impact the required amount of all quarterly tax instalments for the year, particularly where the individual bases their instalment requirements on current year estimated income.
+Failure to adequately plan for capital gains, which are generally more unpredictable than interest or dividend income, could lead to the assessment of interest and penalties for insufficient instalments.
+In addition, the realization of a large capital gain in a prior year can have potential implications for future quarterly instalments, therefore it is important to review and plan for these instalment requirements with your tax advisor - with assistance from your BMO Nesbitt Burns Investment Advisor.